fkerimov/Cryptocurrencies/README.md

 # Cryptocurrencies

 ## Overview:
-Analysis and classification of the traded cryptocurrencies on the cryptocurrency market using unsupervised machine learning.
+Analysis and classification of traded cryptocurrencies on the cryptocurrency market using unsupervised machine learning.

 ## Steps: